 As with anything you cook in volume, you must have fries of equal size to get a uniformly cooked product.
 The best thickness for French fries is ⅜ of an inch thick.

-Peel your potatoes, one potato per person for a large order.
-Then slice them lengthwise into ⅜ inch slices.
+Peel your potatoes, one potato per person, for a large order.
+Then slice them lengthwise into ⅜-inch slices.
 Then slice the slices into ⅜-inch sticks or fries.

 Once rinsed, we want to soak them in water under refrigeration for at least three hours and up to two days.
 If you are pressed for time, even a one-hour soak will benefit the final product.

-Peanut oil stands up longer to high heat without breaking down or burning.
+Now, let’s select the best oil for frying.
+Most chefs will tell you that peanut oil is the best.
+This is for several reasons.
+First, peanut oil stands up longer to high heat without breaking down or burning.
 Other oils will work fine, but not for as long.
 Peanut oil is a neutral oil, allowing the potato flavor to dominate.